kevinkace/svg-mask-map/readme.md

-# SVG Transparency Mask and Pseudo Image Map
+# SVG Transparency Mask and Image Map

 Note: *This is my first post of this nature.
 It describes combining a few different capabilities of SVG (and JS/CSS) that I thought others might benefit from (SVG masks/paths, positioning, CSS animations).
 I hope you enjoy it, and if you see any improvements (technical or otherwise) please comment.*